-Wear light nylon pants and a long sleeved nylon shirt and head and neck sun protection.
-You might wear short gaiters to keep the scree out of your strong shoes or light boots.
+Wear light nylon pants and a long sleeved light nylon shirt and head and neck sun protection.
 Bring a very light insulating layer and a wind layer for your upper body.
 A strong cold jet stream often rakes the summit.
 Shorts are not a good idea, but wear them if you must.
 Watch out for sunburn on the backs of your legs.

 If the forecast weather is cold with possible precipitation and wind, come prepared for the exertion of the climb and also for possible inactivity as we might have to sit-out an emergency, high on the mountain.
-See below for shoe or boot recommendations.
+If an afternoon thunder storm with lightening is forecast, climb another day.

-Your will need a good day pack to carry your possible six pounds of water, sun screen, ten essentials, extra layers and ClifBars and bagels.
+You will need a strong day pack with a belt to carry your possible six pounds of water, sun screen, ten essentials, extra layers and ClifBars and bagels.
+Your pack with everything you need should weigh about four pounds, without the disappearing sis pounds of water.

-Crampons and ice axe will not be necessary as most of the snow and ice have melted.
-Hiking poles are very helpful in distributing some seventeen percent of the up-hill work to your upper body.
-Your strong shoes or light boots provide a platform for kicking steps in the scree and accommodate your fifteen miles of hiking.
-We will stop for blister care and other adjustments.
-Just tell us!
+Hiking poles are very helpful in distributing some seventeen percent of the up-hill work to the muscles of your upper body.
+Your strong shoes or light boots provide a platform for kicking steps in the scree and also accommodate your fifteen miles of hiking.
+You leaders should stop for blister care and other adjustments.
+Just tell them!